 Anthropology Research Apprenticeship Program

-The Department of Anthropology announces it's annual program to promote research collaboration between anthropology concentrators and department faculty.
+Every year, the Department of Anthropology calls for applications from anthropology concentrators to propose research collaboration with department faculty.
 Under the program, individual students will work directly with a department faculty member on faculty research.
 Students interested in participating in faculty research should approach the particular professor with whom they would like to work.
-Individual faculty members will be responsible for deciding the student(s) with whom they will apply for departmental support.
+Individual faculty members will be responsible for determining the student(s) with whom they will apply for departmental support.

 Research provides the substance for scholarship in anthropology across all of its sub-fields.
 The opportunity to participate in research is a valuable means by which to enrich students’ experiences and expand their understanding of anthropology.

-For the fall semester, applications will be due to the Department’s Concentration Advisor, Professor William Simmons, no later than September 28, 2012.
+For the fall semester, applications are due to the Concentration Advisor, the last Friday of September.
 Preference will be given to proposals where the apprenticeship is planned to extend for the entire academic year.
-Applications for apprenticeships to begin in the second semester will be due November 30, 2012 and awarded before the start the second semester, contingent on the availability of funds.
+Applications for apprenticeships to begin in the second semester will be due the second Friday of February but applications will be reviewed on a rolling basis, so it is better to submit early.
+The awards will be given out the third week of February, contingent on the availability of funds.
 Applications should consist of a one-page proposal from the student, developed in consultation with the faculty mentor, explaining the research project that the student will be involved in (including the topic and research questions) and the specific tasks that the student will undertake.
 The proposal should be signed by the faculty mentor.

 Although funds for these apprenticeships are limited, the Department of Anthropology encourages students to pursue opportunities for collaboration with faculty even when funds for such work are not available from the department.
-Any questions about the Anthropology Research Apprenticeship Program can be directed to the Undergraduate Concentration Advisor, Professor William Simmons (William_Simmons@brown.edu).
+Any questions about the Anthropology Research Apprenticeship Program can be directed to the DIrector of Undergraduate Studies.